naoshibaikyu/superbuddn/epilogues/incorrect8.md

 %

-Scruffy: What if people had food names and food had people names?
+Scruffy Happy: What if people had food names and food had people names?

 Quincy: Hey, spaghetti, we’re having Scruffy for dinner.

-Eris: What is wrong with you people?
+Eris Annoyed: What is wrong with you people?

 Gambi: Shut up, chocolate.